joostkremers/ebib/docs/ebib-manual.md

 In non-LaTeX buffers, Ebib first checks if `pandoc-mode` is active; if it is, Ebib uses the value of the `bibliography` option.
-If `pandoc-mode` is not used, Ebib uses the current database (i.e., the one that was visible before lowering Ebib).
+If `pandoc-mode` is not used, Ebib simply uses all databases that are currently open.

-Keep in mind is that Ebib only looks for a `\addbibresource` or `\bibliography` command once: the first time either `ebib-insert-bibtex-entry` or `ebib-entry-summary` is called.
+Keep in mind that Ebib tries to determine the relevant databases only once per buffer.
 It stores the result of this search and uses it the next time either of these commands is used.
-Therefore, if you add, rename or remove bibliography files in your project, you’ll need to reload the file (use `M-x revert-buffer` or `C-x C-v RET`).
+Therefore, if you add, rename or remove bibliography files in your project, you may need to reload the file (use `M-x revert-buffer` or `C-x C-v RET`).

 You can override Ebib’s automatic association of `.bib` files to a buffer by setting the variable `ebib-local-bibfiles` to a list of files.
-This can be done as a file-local or a directory-local variable, or as a customisable option. .
+This can be done as a file-local or a directory-local variable, or as a customisable option.

 # Master and Slave Databases